MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-manage-builds.md

 Use the Group Policy Management Console (GPMC) to manage the following Windows Update for Business settings on domain-joined devices.
 See [walkthrough guidance](https://docs.microsoft.com/en-us/windows/deployment/update/waas-wufb-group-policy).

 __Allow Telemetry__ sets the level of diagnostic data that can be sent to Microsoft.
 To enable installation of Insider Preview builds on a device, telemetry must be set to level 2 (enhanced) or higher.
-* In the GPMC, go to: __Computer Configuration/Administrative Templates/Windows Components/Windows Update/Data Collection and Preview builds/Allow Telemetry__ and click __Enabled__.
+* Go to: __Computer Configuration/Administrative Templates/Windows Components/Windows Update/Data Collection and Preview builds/Allow Telemetry__ and click __Enabled__.
 * In the drop-down box, select "2-Enhanced" or "3-Full".

 __Manage preview builds__ enables or prevents installation of Insider Preview builds on a device.
 You can also decide to stop Insider Preview builds once the Windows release is public.
-* In GPMC, go to: __Computer Configuration/Administrative Templates/Windows Components/Windows Update/Windows Update for Business/Select when Preview Builds and Feature Updates are received__ and click __Enabled__.
+* Go to: __Computer Configuration/Administrative Templates/Windows Components/Windows Update/Windows Update for Business/Select when Preview Builds and Feature Updates are received__ and click __Enabled__.
-* For "Set the behavior for receiving preview builds, select "Enable preview builds" and set your Branch Readiness Level per below.
+* For "Set the behavior for receiving preview builds, select "Enable preview builds".
 You can also select "Disable preview builds once next release is public" or "Disable preview builds".

 __Branch Readiness Level__ enables selection of flight rings and option to defer or pause the delivery of updates.
-In GPMC, go to: __Computer Configuration/Administrative Templates/Windows Components/Windows Update/Windows Update for Business/Select when Preview Builds and Feature Updates are received__ and click __Enabled__.
+* Go to: __Computer Configuration/Administrative Templates/Windows Components/Windows Update/Windows Update for Business/Select when Preview Builds and Feature Updates are received__ and click __Enabled__.
 * For "Select the Windows readiness level for the updates you want to receive", select your desired Ring.
 For more information, see [Windows readiness levels and flight rings](wip-4-biz-flight-levels-and-rings.md).
 * For "After a Preview Build or Feature Update is released, defer receiving it for this many days", enter a number up to 14 days.
 * For "Pause Preview Builds or Feature Updates starting" enter date.
 The pause will remain in effect for 35 days from the start date provided.